-Pueblo native Patty Erjavec has served as President of Pueblo Community College (PCC) since June 1, 2010.
-She oversees PCC’s main campus in Pueblo as well as its Fremont Campus in Canon City and its Southwest Colorado Community College East Campus in Durango and West Campus in Mancos/Cortez.
-She is the college’s first woman president.
+Pueblo native Patty Erjavec has served as president of Pueblo Community College since June 1, 2010.
+She oversees PCC’s main campus in Pueblo as well as its Fremont Campus in Cañon City and its Southwest campuses/sites in Mancos/Cortez, Durango and Bayfield.
+She is the school’s first female president.

-Erjavec’s main areas of focus at PCC have been on improving student access, retention and graduation rates.
-She gained approval for bond issues that developed a new and modern Learning Center on the Pueblo campus as well as an expanded, enhanced student-approved College Center, both projects directly targeting student success by providing more learning resources and student life.
+Her primary areas of emphasis during her tenure at PCC have been improving student access, retention and graduation rates.
+She gained approval for bond issues that created a modern Learning Center on the Pueblo campus as well as an expanded, student-approved College Center that includes a Career and Transfer Center.
+Both projects directly target student success by providing more learning resources and enhancing student life.

-Prior to coming to PCC, Erjavec worked 11 years at El Pueblo … an Adolescent Treatment Community including the last nine as its President and CEO.
-Under her leadership, El Pueblo evolved into a Center of Excellence, noted for providing high-quality care in the delivery of a continuum of residential and non-residential services.
-It also became an accredited Behavioral Healthcare Facility and was licensed by the Colorado Department of Human Services’ Division of Behavioral Health to provide substance abuse treatment.
-She also oversaw the construction and renovation of 11 therapeutic cottages and several other support services on the El Pueblo grounds.
-Under her direction, it increased its capacity by 50%.
+Prior to coming to PCC, Erjavec worked 11 years at El Pueblo … an Adolescent Treatment Community, including the last nine as its president and CEO.
+Under her leadership, El Pueblo evolved into a Center of Excellence, noted for providing high-quality care in a continuum of residential and nonresidential services.
+It also became an accredited behavioral healthcare facility and was licensed by the Colorado Department of Human Services’ Division of Behavioral Health to provide substance abuse treatment.
+She oversaw the construction and renovation of 11 therapeutic cottages and several other support services on El Pueblo grounds.
+Under her direction, capacity increased by 50 percent.

-Before starting at El Pueblo, Erjavec was employed in a variety of responsible capacities with three Pueblo companies.
-She held several positions with PCL Packaging, Inc., including six years as its general manager; was Controller for Magnum Gas & Oil, Inc.; and was Cost Accountant/Supervisor for Alpha Beta Packing Company.
+Before working at El Pueblo, Erjavec was employed in a variety of positions with PCL Packaging, Inc., including six years as its general manager.

-During her working career, Erjavec served over seven years on the State Board of Community Colleges and Occupational Education, two of those years as chairperson.
-She served on the Board for USD Bank and the Colorado Association of Family and Children’s Agencies.
-Patty is a member of Rotary #43 and is a former board member for the Sangre de Cristo Arts and Conference Center, the Colorado Association of Commerce & Industry Education Foundation, St. John Neumann Catholic School, and the Workforce Development Board of Pueblo, Huerfano and Las Animas counties.
-She also has contributed to numerous other local and state boards, committees or agencies by serving as them either as their chair, officer or member.
+Erjavec served more than eight years on the State Board of Community Colleges and Occupational Education, two of those years as chairperson.
+She currently serves on the boards for US Bank and the Pueblo Economic Development Corporation and chairs the One Pueblo – Talent Pipeline initiative.
+She is a member of Rotary No. 43 and a former board member of the Sangre de Cristo Arts and Conference Center, the Colorado Association of Commerce & Industry Education Foundation, the Colorado Association of Family and Children’s Agencies, St. John Neumann Catholic School and the Workforce Development Board of Pueblo, Huerfano and Las Animas counties.
+She also has contributed to numerous other local and state boards, committees and agencies by serving as a chair, officer or member.

-Patty has a master’s degree in non-profit management from Regis University, where she graduated with Alpha Sigma Nu Honor Society honors, and has a bachelor’s degree in business administration, with an emphasis in accounting, from the University of Southern Colorado (now Colorado State University-Pueblo).
-She was a participant in the Leadership for the 21st Century at Harvard Kennedy School, JFK School of Government, Executive Education, Class of 2008; the El Pomar Foundation Nonprofit Executive Leadership Program in 2002; and the 2001 Leadership Pueblo class.
+Erjavec completed her PhD in education leadership (research and policy) at the University of Colorado-Colorado Springs.
+She holds a master’s degree in nonprofit management from Regis University, where she graduated with Alpha Sigma Nu Honor Society honors, and a bachelor’s degree in business administration with an emphasis in accounting from the University of Southern Colorado (now Colorado State University Pueblo).